 West Lafayette, Indiana

-Through its Department of Building Construction Management, Purdue University-West Lafayette offers undergraduate and graduate degree programs in building construction management.
+Through its Department of Building Construction Management, Purdue University-West Lafayette offers undergraduate and graduate degree programs in building.

-The bachelor’s program provides students with a solid foundation in the principles of construction management, building systems, occupational safety, and quality control.
+The bachelor's program provides students with a solid foundation in the principles of building systems, occupational safety, and quality control.

 The master's program allows students to specialize in areas such as project management, building information modeling, and sustainable construction.

-Auburn University’s McWhorter School of Building Science offers undergraduate, graduate, and doctoral programs in building construction.
+Auburn University's McWhorter School of Building Science offers undergraduate, graduate, and doctoral programs in building.

 The bachelor's program provides students with a broad understanding of the industry.
 Topics include project management, cost estimating, and safety with specializations in commercial construction, residential construction, or sustainability.

-Designed for those who want an advanced career in the construction field itself, the master’s program covers construction project management, finance, and risk management.
+Designed for those who want an advanced career in the field, the master's program covers construction project management, finance, and risk management.
 Students can specialize in areas such as sustainable practices, historic preservation, or international construction.

-The research-based Ph.D. program allows in-depth study of construction management, technology, or sustainability.
+The research-based Ph.D. program teaches an in-depth study into management, technology, or sustainability.